dgellisco/18-Mongo/IN PROGRESS.md

 LOW PRIORITY
 ------------
+[ ] JS - Implement notes
+[ ] - Saves extra details (such as price, blurb, or band websites) [ ] - Peope can leave a note
+[ ] - Tag your name as interested, going, or something [ ] JS - Send to friends
 [ ] CSS - fade background, or have it stationary
 [ ] JS - Add a login and multiple instances